 Diabetes and Hot weather (>25 degrees C)

 It is important that your child’s insulin supplies are kept at the correct temperature.
 In a hot climate, it is a good idea to request a room with a fridge or to bring your own cool box or a ‘frio’ bag.
 ‘Frio’ bags are activated by cold water and are reusable every 48 hours.
 If a fridge is not available or you do not have a cooler box, keep the insulin in the coolest and darkest part of the room and if warm, cover it with a cold wet cloth.
 In normal conditions, it is acceptable to carry a preloaded insulin pen on your person to use during the day.
 However, in extreme sunshine, you may need to bring a cool box or ‘frio’ bag with you during the day.
-Frio bags are available from the Diabetes Ireland shop.

 Diabetes and Cold weather (<3 degrees C)

 In cold climates, insulin should not be allowed to freeze.
-In freezing conditions, keep your child’s insulin or pen injector in an inner pocket of your clothing or bag.
+In freezing conditions, keep your child’s insulin or pen injector in the inner pocket of your clothing or bag.
 You must examine the insulin for crystals and discard the insulin if any are found.
 Even if it looks okay, you should test blood glucose levels more frequently and if they appear abnormal, discard the insulin as it may be damaged or ineffective.
 Keeping the needle on your insulin pen, when exposed to temperature changes between injections leaves an open passage to the insulin, allowing insulin to leak out and/or air to leak in when exposed to extreme temperatures.

 If you are travelling to an area that is likely to experience very extreme temperatures, check with your child’s meters manufacturers about limits on the reliability of their machine.

 For more tips on travelling with diabetes check out our travel section.